Galooshi/import-js/README.md

 There, you just saved yourself having to type ~40 characters and doing a manual lookup to see where in the file system that button component was located.

+## Import all undefined variables

+If you use [jshint](http://jshint.com/) or [jsxhint](https://github.com/STRML/JSXHint/) import-js can be used to automatically import all undefined variables.
+Just type `:ImportJSImportAll`, and all your variables will be resolved.
+By default, import-js expects a global `jshint` command to be available.
+You can override that through the `jshint_cmd` configuration option.

 ## Things to note